What is Sora 2: Complete Technical Guide (2025)

 Runway Gen-3: Offers faster generation with competitive duration capabilities.
 Excels in motion consistency for brief clips.
 Specifications subject to change; verify current capabilities through Runway documentation.

 Pika Labs: Provides alternative pricing structures with varying resolution and duration options.
-Strengths in certain artistic styles.
+Strengths in certain artistic styles compared to Sora.
 Specifications subject to change; verify current capabilities through Pika documentation.

-Stable Video Diffusion: Open-source alternative with customization potential but requiring significant computational resources for comparable quality.
+Stable Video Diffusion: Open-source alternative with customization potential but requiring significant computational resources for quality comparable to Sora.
 Active development may introduce new capabilities over time.

 Access and Implementation Considerations